-If a treatment dispute remains unresolved, a health professional, aged care worker, the person, their family or substitute decision-maker may apply to a State or Territory tribunal or the Supreme Court for an order.
+If a treatment dispute remains unresolved, a health professional, aged care worker or service, the person, their family or substitute decision-maker may apply to a State or Territory tribunal or the Supreme Court for an order.

 There is no legal requirement to refer an unresolved dispute to a tribunal or court.

-However, it is good practice to seek legal advice about this when appropriate (e.g. from an aged care facility's lawyer), and also to tell family or substitute decision-makers about this option.
+However, it is good practice to seek legal advice about this when appropriate (e.g. from an aged care facility's lawyer), and also to tell the person's family or substitute decision-maker about this option.